The government has announced a new roadmap for the Employment Rights Bill, revealing that changes could start to happen from this year up until 2027.

 Fair Work Agency

-But how does the government plan to enforce these new changes?
-The answer is by establishing a new Fair Work Agency, which will combine different specialist enforcement bodies to help protect workers’ rights, as well as offering guidance to employers on all the above.
+From April 2026, a new Fair Work Agency will be established, combining different specialist enforcement bodies to help protect workers’ rights, as well as offering guidance to employers on all the above.

-How will the Employment Rights Bill help small business owners?
+How to prepare for the Employment Rights Bill

 More guides for employers